The Sumsub Story

 Current State

-Looking ahead to 2025-2027, Sumsub is poised to elevate its full-cycle verification platform to new heights, ensuring a secure journey for every customer.
-The immediate plans include further tailoring onboarding solutions to specific market needs like the Middle East and APAC, and enhancing transaction monitoring and fraud prevention capabilities.
-Additionally, the company plans to continue investing in localizing business infrastructure, from data storage and processing to certifications.
+Looking ahead to 2025–2027, Sumsub is poised to elevate its full-cycle verification platform to new heights, ensuring a secure journey for every customer.
+The company's immediate plans include further tailoring onboarding solutions to specific market needs, such as the Middle East and APAC, and enhancing transaction monitoring and fraud prevention capabilities.
+Additionally, Sumsub plans to continue investing in localizing its business infrastructure, from data storage and processing to certifications.

-Finally, it will remain paramount for the founders to foster a safe and inclusive working culture at Sumsub.
-All these efforts will continue contributing to Sumsub’s mission of driving an inclusive digital future for every honest user worldwide.
+Finally, fostering a safe and inclusive workplace culture will remain paramount for the founders.
+All these efforts will continue driving Sumsub’s mission of building an inclusive digital future for every honest user worldwide.

 Hop on and become part of our journey